Cosmo2357/fomikon/README.md

     { require: true, regex: mailRegex },
   ];

-// Maybe you should use memo or useMemo or something like that if you think about performance. 🐢
+  // This is for atButtonDisable() function const buttonDisable = [emailValidation]

-  useEffect{()=> {
+// Maybe you should use memo or useMemo or something like that if you care about performance. 🐢 useEffect{()=> {
     fomikon.atUseEffect(fomikonMail)
   },[ email,